Saraiin/simple_shell/README.md

 Command	Description
 exitit	- The command to exit the shell.
-- Usage : exit status (where status is an integer used to exit the shell). printenv - The command to print  environment variable
+- Usage : exit status (where status is an integer used to exit the shell). showenv - The command to print  environment variable
 - Usage : print envitronment variable